City-of-Helsinki/bestpractice/es.md

       separate pages with component per page for CI
 * process.env can be read only from one file, separate ENVs that are read only build time and those that are read runtime
+* Avoid using target="\_blank", and if you do, use noreferrer and noopener

 #### React